jlfong/a2-shortstack-copy/README.md

 error checking to ensure that the username is not already in the database, passwords match, and the form is filled out completely.

 ### Design/Evaluation Achievements
-- **Animated Title Text**: For the home page, I wanted to add an animation to make it
+- **Animated Title Text**: For the home page, I wanted to add an animation to make the website less boring.
+I referenced this moving letters library [here](https://tobiasahlin.com/moving-letters/)
-- **Colored Rows (Design)**: To add on to what I stated in the technical aspect, I wanted to display the rows in these colors so the user can easily differentiate which characters are in which Houses.
-- **Table Row Hovering**: I wanted to implement a way where the user's mouse can interact with the table, so I added in an aspect when the mouse hovers over a row, the row will highlight the text to alert the user which row their mouse is on.
-(Got insipration from [here](https://codepen.io/jackrugile/pen/EyABe)).
+-